tlelv/AthleteSTTracker/README.md

 - Create Login and New User methods
 - New Users should input their posiiton (Trainer/Athlete), Sports Team (Given options), First and last name, Age, Weight, Height, Birth gender
 - Trainers do not need to input their stats as they do not need to be recorded, only that they will control the athletes

+- ASK MORE QUESTIONS TO SEE WHAT I NEED TO PRIORITIZE IN MY PROGRAM SPECIFICALLY FOR MY COLLEGE